-Like many other CCC recipes I chill the dough, I personally like to pre-scoop the dough as soon as I make it, that way the dough is chilled more consistently than a big ol’ ball of dough.
+Like many other CCC recipes, I chill the dough, I personally like to pre-scoop the dough as soon as I make it, that way the dough is chilled more consistently than a big ol’ ball of dough.
 I use this container, I line it with parchment on the bottom scoop the dough then put another layer of parchment and scoop the next layer.
-It works perfect for me!
+It works perfectly for me!

 Another thing I do when baking cookies is I use all kinds of chocolate.
 Chocolate chips are good but they don’t create the oozy chocolate you get from chunks.
 I also use a mixture of milk, dark and semi-sweet chocolate.
 And I add extra chocolate once the cookies are scooped to create a “pretty cookie.”
-And when I am feeling fancy I add some fleur de sel on top.
+And when I am feeling fancy I add some fleur de sel (affiliate link) on top.
 And it goes without saying that a big ‘ol scoop of ice cream with a warm cookie is absolutely necessary.

-This Ultimate Chocolate Chunk Cookies recipe can easily be doubled, I haven’t tripled because my kitchenaid couldn’t handle it.
-I made 300 of these cookies for my sisters wedding a couple weeks ago.
+This Ultimate Chocolate Chunk Cookies recipe can easily be doubled, I haven’t tripled because my KitchenAid couldn’t handle it.
+I made 300 of these cookies for my sisters wedding a couple of weeks ago.
 We welcomed guests with cookies and finished the night with another round of cookies!
 These cookies bake up perfect in mini, medium and large cookies!
 The best!
 Because sometimes when you’re making a batch of cookies for friends you need an extra large one for yourself 😉

 Honestly, how beautiful is my sister and her new family !!!

 Anyways these cookies were perfect.
 I am so happy with them, and I love them so much.
-I hope you do, please let me know if you try my Ultimate Chocolate Chunk Cookie Recipe !
+I hope you do, please let me know if you try my Ultimate Chocolate Chunk Cookie Recipe!
 Depending on which cookie, soft or crunchy, I bake shorter or longer.
 To create a soft cookie bake until the cookies are set up but still look a little wet in the center, and to create a crunchy edge cookie then bake a little longer.

 Please let me know if you try this Ultimate Chocolate Chunk Cookies Recipe!Print